 College of Strategic Intelligence

-Dr. Eric Hammersen is Dean of the College of Strategic Intelligence and Professor at the National Intelligence University (NIU) in Bethesda, MD.
+Dr. James Marchio is Associate Dean of the College of Strategic Intelligence and Professor at the National Intelligence University (NIU) in Bethesda, MD.

 Anthony G. Oettinger School of Science and Technology Intelligence

 Dr. Brian Holmes is the Dean of the School of Science and Technology Intelligence at the National Intelligence University in Bethesda, MD.
 The School is the focus for science and technical analytic education, research and external engagement across the intelligence and national security communities.

 As a synthetic chemist, Dr. Holmes researched multidisciplinary areas of science including aspects of nanotechnology and crystal engineering.
 After serving two years as a Post-Doctoral Associate in the University of Minnesota’s Department of Chemical Engineering and Materials Science researching organic semiconductors, he accepted a two-year American Society for Engineering Education Fellowship with the U.S. Naval Research Laboratory in Washington, DC studying single electron nanotransistors.